 Alumni Angles: A conversation with BBC newsreader, Jane Hill

-On Thursday 25 February, the Alumni Engagement Team launched their flagship engagement series ‘Alumni Angles’ to showcase the talent in the Queen Mary alumni community.
+We are absolutely delighted to announce that on Thursday 25 February, the Alumni Engagement Team launched our flagship engagement series ‘Alumni Angles’ to showcase the talent in the Queen Mary alumni community.

 The virtual event ‘Alumni Angles: A conversation with BBC newsreader Jane Hill’, in celebration of LGBTQ+ History Month 2021, was a huge success with 225 guests tuning in.
 The event brought together alumni (who joined from 19 countries around the world), students, staff and members of the general public.
 A huge thank you to everyone who came along!

 During this inaugural ‘Alumni Angles’ event, BBC newsreader and alumna Jane Hill (Politics BA, 1991) answered a series of questions asked by co-hosts Professor Rainbow Murray, Professor of Politics at Queen Mary University of London, and Tiana Dinard-Samuel, Queen Mary Students' Union's Vice President Communities.

 Jane answered questions, sent in by alumni and students, in her self-confessed ‘chatterbox’ style which was both endearing and engaging.
 Jane gave audience members an insight into her Queen Mary student days, her extensive career at the BBC including how she broke into the industry and some of the news stories she has reported on over the years, her identity in relation to the LGBTQ+ community, her battle with breast cancer, and how she personally champions equality and diversity.
 Watch a recording of the event now.

 - Keep an eye on our social media and other communications for information about the next exciting event in our Alumni Angles engagement series.